AmitLevinson/amitgrinson.com/content/authors/admin/_index.md

 - Visitors
 ---

-Hi, I'm Amit Levinson, I'm a MA student for Sociology & Anthropology at [Ben-Gurion University of the Negev](https://in.bgu.ac.il/en/Pages/default.aspx).
+Hi, I'm Amit Levinson, I'm an MA student for Sociology & Anthropology at [Ben-Gurion University of the Negev](https://in.bgu.ac.il/en/Pages/default.aspx).
 I currently live with my fiancé in Be'er Sheva, southern Israel.
 My interests include my thesis topic, drug markets and technology, other fields such as political participation, statistics and *`R`*.
 I currently TA 'introduction to statistics' in the Sociology & Anthropology Department and work as research assistant for [Dr. Jennifer Oser](https://www.jenniferoser.com/) from the Political Science Department researching online and offline political participation.

 I opened this website so that I can have a reason to blog and challenge myself with new R analysis and visulizations; and to share what and how I analyze for others to use.
 Enjoy!